-Booksellers can place orders through SPD or Ingram, or directly from The Mantle with the same discounts and rights of return.
+Booksellers: Order through SPD or Ingram, or directly from The Mantle with the same discounts and rights of return.

 Dear Upright African (pan-African) by Donald Molosi.
 "Upright African, we need a revolution in education to take our history back into our hands, and to perform it through our eyes for humanity and ourselves.
 Without question, our African histories are under siege by those who would rather we believed that Africa has no history and that colonialism is over."

 Sweden (New Zealand) by Matthew Turner.
 As war rages in Vietnam, a group of American deserters holed up in Japan plot their escape with help from local peace activists.
 Their destination: Sweden.
 This eye-opening debut novel sheds light on a part of American history you never knew.

 When We Let People Die: The Failure of the Responsibility to Protect (U.S.A.) by Corrie Hulse.
 A collection of essays that examines the shortcomings in the implementation of the doctrine of the Responsibility to Protect, and what might be done to remedy international complacence in the face of mass atrocities.